 - 5.1 Policy and Resources Committee received an initial report on the MTFS at its meeting on 28 June 2017 and it agreed the approach set out in that report to development of an updated MTFS for 2018/19 2022/23 and a budget for 2018/19. - 5.2 Policy and Resources Committee then considered a draft MTFS at its meeting on 25 July 2017, which was agreed for submission to Council.
 The MTFS included descriptions of the different scenarios facing the Council and described how budget proposals would be sought for all scenarios, so that the Council might be suitably prepared for the adverse scenario, as defined.
-Council agreed the MTFS at its meeting on 25 October 2017. - 5.3 Consultation will now be carried out on the detailed budget proposals set out in this report.
-Individual Service Committees will consider the budget proposals relating to the services within their areas of responsibility.
-Full details of the proposals will be published and residents' and businesses' views sought.
+Council agreed the MTFS at its meeting on 25 October 2017. - 5.3 Detailed budget proposals were reported to Policy and Resources Committee at its meeting on 13th December 2017 and it was noted that they would be considered by the relevant Service Committees, including this Committee, during January 2018.
+Residents' and businesses' views will also be sought.